We Love Doodles

 Pembroke Corgi vs. Cardigan Corgi

-Both Corgis breeds share a lot of traits in common as well as several differences, from physical appearance to temperament and personalities.
+Both Corgi breeds share a lot of traits in common as well as several differences, from physical appearance to temperament and personalities.
 Their coats are both water-resistant and can shed often depending on the season.
 They are also both dwarf dogs with short legs and bodies close to the ground.

 The Pembroke Corgi male stands at 10 to 12 inches shoulder height which is the same as a female.
 However, males weigh 24 to 31 pounds and females weigh 24 to 28 pounds.
 They come in black and tan, red, sable, black and white, and fawn.
 Their average lifespan is about 12 to 15 years.

 The male and female Cardigan corgi stand at 11 to 13 inches.
 They also both weigh an average of 31 to 37 pounds.
 Their coats come in a variety of colors with and without white marks.
 Their average lifespan is 12 to 16 years.
-The easiest way to tell the difference between a Pembroke and a Cardigan is their tails.
-The Pembroke has a docked tail, while the Cardigan flaunts a long tail.
+The easiest way to tell the difference between a Pembroke and a Cardigan is their tail: the Pembroke has a docked tail, while the Cardigan flaunts a long tail.

 The Welsh Corgis are intelligent dogs with amiable personalities.
 Developed originally for herding, they still serve as work dogs today, albeit they are now more popular as house pets and domestic companions.
 Their herding instincts are, however, still there and sometimes they are caught nipping on furniture, humans, and other items like they were thought to do with cattle.
-Both the Cardigan and Pembroke make good watchdogs due to their alert nature.
-However, the Cardigan is a little less accommodating of strangers and a lot more territorial with its owners.
-Both are relatively easy to train but have dominant personalities by nature and should not be expected to be subservient.

 Pembrokes are food lovers, which makes them very prone to obesity if their intake levels do not match their activity levels.
 Food can be a great motivator for training or getting them to do something.
 Both dogs have known barkers, especially if they suspect something is dangerous or a threat to their families.
 Early socialization is a prerequisite for this breed to get them accustomed to strangers, other pets, and children.